joshgav/openshift-on-aws/ipi/README.md

 1. Review cluster config in `install-config.yaml.tpl`.
 1. Run `deploy.sh` to install cluster.

+Run `destroy.sh` to destroy the cluster and AWS resources.

 ## Info

 Cluster state will be saved in this repo at `temp/_workdir`.
 Rename or move this